spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## ExportAnnotations
 List of annotations to be included in the export.
 This list is defined in the corpus configuration.
-Annotation files for the current source file will automatically be added as dependencies when using this class, unless `is_input` is set to `False`.
+Annotation files for the current source file will automatically be added as dependencies when using this class.

 **Arguments:**

 - `config_name`: The config variable pointing out what annotations to include.
-- `is_input`: If set to `False` the annotations won't be added to the rule's input.
-Default: `True`

 ## ExportAnnotationsAllSourceFiles
 List of annotations to be included in the export.
 This list is defined in the corpus configuration.
-Annotation files for _all_ source files will automatically be added as dependencies when using this class, unless `is_input` is set to `False`.
-With `is_input` set to `False`, there is no difference between using `ExportAnnotationsAllSourceFiles` and `ExportAnnotations`.
+Annotation files for _all_ source files will automatically be added as dependencies when using this class.

 **Arguments:**

 - `config_name`: The config variable pointing out what annotations to include.

-- `is_input`: If set to `False` the annotations won't be added to the rule's input.
-Default: `True`
+## ExportAnnotationNames
+List of annotations to be included in the export.
+This list is defined in the corpus configuration.
+Unlike `ExportAnnotations`, the annotations will not be added as dependencies when using this class.

+**Arguments:**

+- `config_name`: The config variable pointing out what annotations to include.

 ## ExportInput